 An increasingly green luxury

-Committed to a proactive environmental and societal approach that has promoted ever greener luxury for over 10 years, the Monte-Carlo Société des Bains de Mer Group launched its 3rd Sustainable Development Charter in 2019: Go Sustainable.
+Committed to a proactive environmental and societal approach that has promoted ever greener luxury for over 12 years, the Monte-Carlo Société des Bains de Mer Group continue its 3rd Sustainable Development Charter for 2019-2022: Go Sustainable.

-The Group’s employees and their “Green Teams” work with you every day to develop practices that are more environmentally-friendly.
-Among the commitments that concern you the most:
+The Group’s employees and their “Green Teams” work with you every day to implement – despite the COVID-19 crisis – practices that are more environmentally-friendly.
+Our most significant commitments include:

 Water and energy are key challenges for a major luxury resort